Is your deep fryer not working, and it’s driving you up the wall? You might be suffering from a fried circuit board.

 Ready?
 Let’s get to work.

-Fixing a Malfunctioning Deep Fryer
+Fixing a Faulty Deep Fryer

-- Staying lit
+- Staying lit.

-- Heating up
+- Heating up.

-- Turning on
+- Turning on.

 Fixing A Fryer That Won’t Stay Lit

 If you’re up for a challenge and wish to hone your DIY skills, you can use a multimeter to test the outlet for continuity.

-In fact, small bad habits, such as keeping it stored improperly, tangled, or pressed against a wall in a weird angle, are more than enough to do it in.
-Who would have thought, huh?
+Damaging the power cord is simpler than you think.
+In fact, small bad habits, such as keeping the cord stored improperly, tangled, or pressing against a wall at a sharp angle, are more than enough to do it in.

 Solution: Replace the cord.